roman-gravit/html5/README.md

  - NodeList: STATIC list of document nodes (element nodes, attributte nodes, and text nodes)
         Ex: If you add a *li* element to a list in the DOM, the list in NodeList will not change.
         *querySelectorAll*

+###  What is AJAX

+Approach for creating async apps using cleint-server request-response.

+Update web content without reloading the whole page.
+Use XmlHttpRequest(legacy) or fetch.

+Pro:
+ - dynamic add data from server without refreshing the whole page

+ - decrease server calls

+ - state of the page is not changed

+Contra:
+ - does not work without JS

+ - dynamic content is not visible for some robots

+###  How dynamically add elements to the HTML page

+ - document.createElement

+ - document.createTextNode

+ - document.appendChild